SublimeText/SublimeHg/README.rst

 Tab Completion
 --------------

-The command line will complete top level commands when you press :kbd:`Tab`.
+The command line will complete top level commands when you press ``Tab``.